 Type of Placement:We place volunteers in a wide variety of positions including: youth and family services, elder care, health education and outreach, immigrant and refugee services, nursing, legal aid, social services, education, youth ministry and many more.
 Amate House has placements registered nurses.

 Service Area:Chicago, IL

 Service Length:The program is approximately 11 months, beginning in early August and running through mid-June.
 A second year of service is possible, including a new service site experience.

 Requirements:Applicants must be single adults between the ages of 21-29, with a college degree or equivalent life experience.
 Volunteers are expected to commit to living out the Amate House tenets of community, social justice, stewardship, faith, and service.

 Financial Arrangement:Transportation, room and board provided as well as health insurance.
-Volunteers receive a monthly allowance and an end of the year bonus.
+Volunteers receive a $100 monthly allowance and a $1,500 end of the year bonus.

 Training:Two week orientation at the beginning of the year.
 Ongoing education and formation activities throughout the year including: Fall, Winter, and Closing Retreats, Anti-Racism training and Restorative Justice in-services, Spiritual Direction, Professional Mentors, and Weekly Community Nights facilitated by Amate House Staff.

 Application Deadline:Applications accepted starting in November, with interviews available starting in December.
-The priority deadline is January 15th.
-Rolling applications are accepted until program is filled.
+Rolling applications are accepted until the program is filled.